roehampton/module-content/msc-software-development-2/week-02/seminar/README.md

-# Software Development 2 Seminar 02 -- Task Management with Kanban
+# Software Development 2 Seminar 02 -- Task Management with Kanban + getting started with your group

 ## Overview of Kanban